morelly89/se_project_aroundtheus/README.md

 3. Iphone 320 pixel
 4. Ipad 775 pixel

- ##The technologies employed in this project are:
+ ## The technologies employed in this project are:
  1. Mix block is used to achive 880 pixel width from top to bottom which is page__section.
  2. Grid layout module to divide all the cards evenly in all different screen sizes. also grid is used in profile__info block to align items according to figma design.
- 3. .

 ## Click on the link below for a tutorial video about the page.
 https://drive.google.com/file/d/1R982zsVr0cAxAkmgewz4cOekN9BwwuFA/view?usp=drive_link

+## page link: